 Valuation of Life Insurance and Annuity Contracts

-When a life insurance policy is the subject of a gift, the value is the policy’s replacement value: the cost of similar or comparable policies issued by the same company.
+When a life insurance policy is gifted to an individual or a trust, the value is the policy’s replacement value: the cost of similar or comparable policies issued by the same company.
 If the policy is transferred immediately (within the first year) after its purchase, the gift is equal in value to the gross premium paid to the insurer.

 If the policy is paid up at the time it is assigned (or is a single-premium policy), the amount of the gift is the amount of premium the issuing company would charge for the same type of single-premium policy of equal face amount on the insured’s life, based on the insured’s age at the transfer date.
-(Impaired health of the insured is not considered by the regulations, but it is possible that the IRS would argue that the adverse health of the insured at the time of the gift may affect valuation.)
+Although impaired health of the insured is not considered by the regulations, it is possible that the IRS would argue that the adverse health of the insured at the time of the gift may affect valuation.

 If the policy is in a premium-paying stage at the time it is transferred, the value of the gift is generally equal to the sum of (a) the interpolated terminal reserve, plus (b) unearned premiums on the date of the gift.